MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 ## Step 3 - Choose your update channels

-> [!NOTE]
-> **Best practice:** Deploy Semi-Annual Enterprise Channel (Preview) to a representative group of users and client devices.
-Deploy Semi-Annual Enterprise Channel to the rest of your users.
-This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users:

+- Current Channel: Provides users with the newest features of Office as soon as they're ready, but on no set schedule.

+- Monthly Enterprise Channel: Provides users with the newest features of Office only once a month and on a predictable schedule (the second Tuesday of the month)

 - Semi-Annual Enterprise Channel: Provides users with new features of Office every six months, in January and July.

-- Semi-Annual Enterprise Channel (Preview): Provides users the opportunity to test the next Semi-Annual Enterprise Channel.
-Releases every six months in March and September, four months ahead of Semi-Annual Enterprise Channel.

-- Current Channel: Provides users with the newest features of Office as soon as they're available.
+We recommend Current Channel, because it provides your users with the newest Office features as soon as they are ready.
+If you need additional predictability of when these new Office features are released each month, we recommend Monthly Enterprise Channel.
+In those cases where you have select devices that require extensive testing before receiving new features, we recommend Semi-Annual Enterprise Channel.

-All the channels will receive updates for security and critical non-security issues when needed.
+All the update channels will receive updates for security and critical non-security issues when needed.
 These updates usually occur on the second Tuesday of the month.

-Which users should get which update channel depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test.
+For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

 To ensure you can test new updates to Office before deploying them to your entire organization, we recommend deploying two update channels:

 - Deploy Semi-Annual Enterprise Channel (Preview) to a targeted group of representative users who can pilot new features of Office.
 The users should include people from business groups across the organization and their client devices should include the architectures in your organization (32-bit and 64-bit), as well as any critical line-of-business applications, add-ins, and macros.
 This group receives feature updates four months ahead of the rest of your organization.
 We recommend using the same group of users you defined in the [assessment phase](assess-microsoft-365-apps.md).